hubertWasTaken/pihole-gen/README.md

 Nach erfolgreicher Erstellung befindet sich das fertige Image in `pi-gen/deploy`.

-Weiter Informationen zum Pi-gen Tool sind auf der github-Seite von [pi-gen](https://github.com/RPi-Distro/pi-gen) zu finden.
+Weitere Informationen zum Pi-gen Tool sind auf der github-Seite von [pi-gen](https://github.com/RPi-Distro/pi-gen) zu finden.

 # Disclaimer
 This entire project is in no way affiliated with Pi-hole, which can be found at https://pi-hole.net